FractalAIResearchLabs/Fathom-DeepResearch/README.md

 - 📝 **[Technical Report](./assets/Fathom-DeepResearch.pdf)**
   We release technical report outlining key training innovations, dataset generation pipeline, complete training startegy and evaluation!

+## ✨ Key Innovations

+- 🧭 **RL Zero framework for DeepSearch training.**
+  We present a novel two-stage RL-Zero framework that helps *steer cognitive behaviors*  developed by the policy model, such as exploration and verification during training.

+- ⚡ **RAPO: Reward Aware Policy Optimization.**
+  We introduce a zero-overhead modification of GRPO with *dataset pruning* , *advantage scaling* , *replay buffers* , and a *steerable step-level* reward that stabilizes multi-turn RL and enables long-horizon tool use.